differentpla-net/differentpla-net.github.io/_posts/2022/2022-10-19-alternate-loopback-addresses.md

 ## Load testing with multiple connections

 One example is if you're running load tests locally.
-Because each end of a connection requires two port numbers, and there are only a limited number of ephemeral ports (~32K on Linux, by default), you'll hit a limit with only ~16K test connections.
+Because each end of an established connection requires two port numbers, and there are only a limited number of ephemeral ports (~32K on Linux, by default), you'll hit a limit with only ~16K test connections.

-You can increase the limit (depending on OS), but that only gives you a little more breathing room.
+You can increase the limit (depending on OS), but port numbers are 16-bit (i.e. ~64K) and a large chunk of that range is reserved.
+That only gives you a little more breathing room.

-Or you can bind your client connections to (e.g.) `127.0.0.2`, meaning that you can now have ~32K connections.
+Or you can bind your client connections to (e.g.) `127.0.0.2`, meaning that you can now have ~32K connections (the server uses ~32K ports on `127.0.0.1` and the client uses ~32K ports on `127.0.0.2`).

 If you want to get clever, you can have your server listen on multiple loopback addresses, have your clients bind to different loopback addresses, and (somehow; this is the bit where you'll have to get clever) spread them out to the point that you've got ~256M connections (back of the envelope, so possibly wrong: `127.0.0.0/8` is ~16.7M addresses, each with ~32K port numbers, divided by 2 for client/server).
-You'll run out of some other kernel resource before that point, though.
+You'll run out of some other resource before that point, though.

 ## Identifying traffic in Wireshark

-One other reason you might want to do this is if you're capturing a network trace (in Wireshark, e.g.) and your trying to isolate a particular client.
+One other reason you might want to do this is if you're capturing a network trace (in Wireshark, e.g.) and you're trying to isolate a particular client.
 In my particular case, I've got a 3-node Kafka cluster running in Docker.
 Because of the replication and heartbeating between the nodes, there's a lot of Kafka traffic.
 Because the cluster traffic uses the same ports as the client, I can't easily use a filter in Wireshark to only see the client traffic.